reubenja77/money-track/README.md

         """
         os.system("cls" if os.name == "nt" else "clear")

+This project contains some commit messages that are longer than the ideal length.
+This was done to provide more context and clarity for specific changes, especially those involving complex refactorings or bug fixes.

-I have been made aware that my git commit messages are too long and I will address this in my future projects.
+I understand that concise commit messages are generally preferred, and I will strive to improve the conciseness of future commit messages.